**Alt Text:** Aerial view of the lower Manhattan skyline in New York City, surrounded by water and featuring numerous skyscrapers.

 The nose was likely destroyed by iconoclasts or erosion, though the exact cause remains debated.

-4. Are there concealed chambers under the Sphinx?
+4. Are there hidden chambers under the Sphinx?

 Ground-penetrating radar has detected anomalies, but no definitive evidence of chambers has been found.